corda/corda/docs/source/design/float/decisions/ssl-termination.md

 ## Decision taken

-[DNB Meeting, 16/11/2017](./drb-meeting-20171116.md): Proceed with Option 2c - Terminate on float, leave keys on file system  (RGB, JC, MH agreed)
+[DNB Meeting, 16/11/2017](./drb-meeting-20171116.md): Proceed with option 2b - Terminate on float, inject key from internal portion of the float  (RGB, JC, MH agreed)